 Source: https://doi.org/10.1038/nclimate1869

-Why reducing SLCPs matter?
+Why reducing SLCPs matters?

 Reducing SLCPs is essential for limiting near-term climate warming due to their high global warming potentials and strong radiative forcing.
 Unlike CO₂, SLCPs respond quickly to mitigation, offering immediate climate benefits.